adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 ### Remember streams?

-In the lesson on rendering lists, we discussed streams as an optimized way to render items in HEEx.
-In that lesson, there was a bit more complexity in the code because we needed to add an `id` to each element.
+In the lesson on rendering lists we discussed streams as an optimized way to render items in HEEx.
+In that lesson there was a bit more complexity in the code because we needed to add an `id` to each element.
 But in this case, since we're working with a database, all elements have an `id`, so we can define a stream of products without any hassle.

 ### Using the `<.table>` component

 Phoenix projects contain a very powerful component called `<.table>` in their `CoreComponents`.
-Throughout the CRUD lessons, we'll learn a bit more about it.
+Throughout the CRUD lessons we'll learn more about it.

 ```elixir
 <.table id="products" rows={@streams.products}> ... </.table>
 ```

-At the moment, all you need to understand is that this component works very well with streams.
-We pass two assigns to the component: a unique `id` and `rows` receives the stream of `products`.
+At the moment all you need to understand is that this component works very well with streams.
+We pass two assigns to the component: an unique `id` and `rows` receives the stream of `products`.

 ```elixir
 <:col :let={{_id, product}} label="Name"><%= product.name %></:col>
 ```

 Inside the component, you can see that we use the `<:col>` slot twice.
 Each of these slots requires a `label` attribute to define the column name in the table and receives the special attribute `:let` for you to access `{id, element}`.
 At the moment, we can ignore the `id` and receive the `product` to render the content of that column for each product.
-If all of this seems very strange to you, you can take a look at our lesson on rendering lists with slots in the component section.
+If all of this seems very weird to you, you can take a look at our lesson on rendering lists with slots in the component section.

 ## Updating our old LiveView

 Currently, in the `lib/super_store_web/live` folder, we have the file `page_live.ex`.
 With this name, the purpose of this LiveView isn't obvious.
 Move this file to `lib/super_store_web/live/product_live/new.ex` and rename the module to `SuperStoreWeb.ProductLive.New`.
-Now, not only do we know its purpose from the folder structure, but the module name also follows the Phoenix convention!
+Now, not only we know its purpose from the folder structure but also the module name also follows the Phoenix convention!

 ## Updating our `router.ex`